Date: 29 June 2015. Venues to Sell Unwanted Stuff

 your clutter to them and have

-I love Freecycle.
+Freecycle.
 You describe something (pictures or not --

-doesn't make a difference) and then someone will write you an
+that does not make a difference) and then someone will write you an

 email saying "I want that".
 The next step is to set up a time